armaan-abraham/Qres/README.md

-# Q-residue: Generative model for the residue distance-constrained design of proteins
+# Qres: Generative model for the residue distance-constrained design of proteins

 - We have a relatively easy-to-verify objective in silico for a protein, which are ranges of distances between one or more residues or groups of residues.
 We